rng-guy/NFSMWBartender/README.md

 * The "Events" spawn tables (`BartenderSettings\Advanced\Cars.ini`) do *not* apply to the scripted patrols that spawn in any of the D-Day races; those are special, even among event spawns.

-* The "Events" spawn tables (`BartenderSettings\Advanced\Cars.ini`) apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first cop is always of the type specified in the event's `CopSpawnType` VltEd parameter.
+* The "Events" spawn tables (`BartenderSettings\Advanced\Cars.ini`) do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type specified in the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.
 This vehicle, however, is still accounted for in `count` calculations for any following spawns.

-* `count` values in "Roadblocks" and "Events" spawn tables (`BartenderSettings\Advanced\Cars.ini`) are ignored whenever the game requests more vehicles in total than these values would allow: Once all `count` are exhausted, every vehicle in those tables is equally likely to spawn as the next roadblock / event vehicle until the next set of roadblock / event vehicles begins.
+* `count` values in "Roadblocks" and "Events" spawn tables (`BartenderSettings\Advanced\Cars.ini`) are ignored whenever the game requests more vehicles in total than these values would allow: Whenever all `count` values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.

 * Making Heat transitions very fast (< 5 seconds) can cause a mix of cops from more than one "Events" spawn table (`BartenderSettings\Advanced\Cars.ini`) to appear in events that feature scripted, pre-generated cops.
-This happens because, depending on your loading times, the game might update the Heat level as it requests those cops.
+This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 To circumvent this issue, set the event's `ForceHeatLevel` VltEd parameter to the Heat level you are aiming for instead.

 * Until the HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
 This happens if these spawns pushed the total number of active cops in the world to (or beyond) the global cop spawn limit (`BartenderSettings\Advanced\General.ini`), which will then prevent further "Chasers" spawns.
 This total is calculated across all pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" can spawn in yours.